uranusjr/sciwork-2020-tutorial/source/distribute.rst

 index, intended for testing and experimentation.
 This is great for things like this tutorial, where we don't necessarily want to upload "for real."

-Make sure to test-pypi-register_ before you continue with the tutorial.
+Make sure to :ref:`test-pypi-register` before you continue with the tutorial.

 .. note::